Influenza (Flu) Information

 • The flu accounts for many fall and winter hospitalizations each year.
 Keeping individuals out of the hospital because of the flu means that hospital staff can focus on patients with COVID-19

-In addition to your primary care provider, flu vaccines are available at drug stores, pharmacies, community health clinics and at pop-up events throughout the county.
-The Health Department is teaming up with providers to create a map with locations and events where you can get a flu shot.
-View the flu map.
+In addition to primary care providers, flu vaccines are available at drug stores, pharmacies, community health clinics and at pop-up events throughout the county.
+Find locations and events to get a flu shot using the flu map.

 Adding Flu Vaccine Events & Clinics to the Map